-Whenever I think about Dundee cake it reminds me the Christmas offering by Flury's a cult eatery in Kolkata.
+Whenever I think about Dundee cake it reminds me of the Christmas offering by Flury's a cult eatery in Kolkata.
 In my Central Kolkata residence, Baba used to bring it along with the rich fruit cakes from Nahaums.
 Not that, I was aware of the difference between a traditional Dundee cake and Fruit Cake then but I used to like the Dundee cake for the simple decoration with blanched almonds always over a typical fruitcake.
-Yes, it was solely for the decoration; a light fruit cake with flower decorations with almonds over the top!
+Yes, it was solely for decoration; a light fruit cake with flower decorations with almonds over the top!

 I came to know about the difference after many years when I started baking.
 In fact, when I was in Gurgaon a friend requested me to bake her an authentic Dundee cake.
 Since then I bake it every year.
 I have tried several recipes and obviously searched a bit for the famous Dundee cake and yes some interesting history exists!